python-poetry/poetry/README.md

 ![Poet Install](https://raw.githubusercontent.com/sdispater/poetry/master/assets/install.gif)

-The package is **highly experimental** at the moment so expect things to change and break.
-However, if you feel adventurous feedback and pull requests are greatly appreciated.

 Also, be aware that the features described here are the goal that this library is aiming for and, as of now, not all of them are implemented (but most of them are).
 The dependency management is done while the packaging and publishing are still at the beginning.